HL7/fhir-spl/input/pagecontent/howtolabel.md

 #### Product Submission Composition
 The Composition.identifier is a version-independent identifier of the document and is equivalent to SPL's Set Id.

-The Composition.versionNumber extension is used to identify the version of this document.
+The Composition.version is used to identify the version of this document.

 The Composition.type is a LOINC code that identifies the specific type of Drug Label document.